risingranger/Trendy-Fashion-Store/README.md

 # Trendy-Fashion-Store
-This is a shopping website hosted using azure web services
+This is a shopping website hosted using azure web app service.